 program designed by an organization to maintain the security of the entire organization’s assets to an established level of Confidentiality, Integrity, and Availability, whether they are on the business side or the industrial automation and control systems side of the organization

 value computed with a cryptographic algorithm and appended to data in such a way that any recipient of the data can use the signature to verify the data’s origin and Integrity

-algorithm such as SHA-1 for which it is computationally infeasible to find either a data object that maps to a given hash result (the "one-way" property) or two data objects that map to the same hash result (the "collision-free" property) , see IS Glossary
+algorithm for which it is computationally infeasible to find either a data object that maps to a given hash result (the "one-way" property) or two data objects that map to the same hash result (the "collision-free" property), see IS Glossary

 security objective that assures that information has not been modified or destroyed in an unauthorized manner, see IS Glossary